rombrew/phobia/doc/HighFrequencyInjection.md

 	(pmc) reg pm.config_HFI_WAVETYPE 1

 The main parameters of injection is a frequency and amplitude.
-It is usually large frequency and amplitude makes HFI operation is more stable.
+It is usually a high frequency and amplitude makes HFI operation is more stable.
 Beware of sine degeneracy at frequencies close to the PWM frequency.

 	(pmc) reg pm.hfi_freq <Hz>
 	(pmc) reg pm.hfi_sine <A>